Reservoir Transformers: Approach

 We find that all these approaches work well, to a certain extent.
 For clarity, we focus primarily on the first two reservoir layers, but include a broader comparison in Appendix \ref{appendix:hybrids}.

 In each case, contrary to traditional reservoir computing, our reservoir layers are interspersed throughout a regular transformer network, or what we call a reservoir transformer.
-A good justification for this approach is that while random projections are not learned and might introduce noise, subsequent normal transformer ``readout'' layers might allow us to recover from any adverse effects of randomness.
+Since random projections are not learned and might introduce noise, subsequent normal transformer ``readout'' layers might be able to benefit from additional depth while allowing us to recover from any adverse effects of randomness.
 For example, previous work has shown that ResNets, with all of their parameters fixed except for the scale and shift parameters of batch normalization, can still achieve high performance, simply by scaling and shifting random features \citep{Frankle:2020batchnorm}.
-Adding noise to the parameters of neural networks is also known to help convergence and generalization~\citep{Jim1995effects,jim1996analysis,Gulcehre:2016noisy,Noh:2017regularizing}.
+Adding some form of noise to the parameters is also known to help convergence and generalization~\citep{Jim1995effects,jim1996analysis,Gulcehre:2016noisy,Noh:2017regularizing}.